Rooftop-Gardening-And-Why-Theyre-More-Than-Beautiful-Green-Spaces

 Allied, Miscellaneous Benefits

-Creating a mini eco-system like this automatically creates an avenue for other sustainable habits that are useful for any urban dweller to engage in today.
+Creating a mini ecosystem like this automatically opens the door to other sustainable habits that any urban dweller can engage in today.

 For example, the rooftop garden is a perfect reason to start that community composting project to recycle and manage all the biodegradable kitchen waste generated in the building.

-Second, for people living in apartments without the luxury of large open spaces in which to garden, a rooftop garden is an efficient and effective solution.
+Second, for people living in apartments without the luxury of large, open spaces to garden, a rooftop garden is an efficient and effective solution.

 Vertical gardening is another option worth exploring.